kinderst/Solitaire-Deep-RL/README.md

 The action space of the environment is defined as such:

 - action 0 is tapping deck
-- action 1 is tapping active deck card, attempting to sent to suit
+- action 1 is tapping active deck card, attempting to send to suit
 - actions 2-8 are trying to move top deck card to one of 7 other piles
 - actions 9-15 are trying to move suit's 0 (hearts) to one of 7 other piles
 - actions 16-22 are trying to move suit's 1 (diamonds) to one of 7 other piles